AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 ## Change PrivateLink configuration

-Submit a Adobe Commerce Support ticket to change an existing PrivateLink configuration.
+Submit an Adobe Commerce Support ticket to change an existing PrivateLink configuration.
 For example, you can request changes like the following:

 -  Remove the PrivateLink connection from the Adobe Commerce on cloud infrastructure Pro Production or Staging environment.
 -  Change the customer Cloud platform account number for accessing the Adobe endpoint service.